ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

     }

     public function process(http:Request req) returns boolean|http:AuthenticationError {
-        // Custom logic to process the request, extract the credential and get it validated from AuthProvider.
+        // Custom logic to process the request, extract the credentials, and get them validated from the AuthProvider.
     }
 };
 ```